auxten/site/content/posts/Vector Database-1/index.md

 ![pincone](pinecone-emb.png)

-Here's my key insight: Production-ready embeddings don't require massive models or expensive GPU infrastructure.
+Here's my take away: Production-ready embeddings don't require massive models or expensive GPU infrastructure.
 For instance, the [multilingual-E5-large model](https://huggingface.co/intfloat/multilingual-e5-large) recommended by Pinecone:
 - Has only 24 layers
 - Contains about 560 million parameters
 - Requires less than 3GB of memory